itsparth/edgedb-dart/rstdocs/index.rst

   codegen

-This is the official `EdgeDB <https://github.com/edgedb/edgedb>`__ client library for Dart.
+This is the official `Gel <https://github.com/geldata/gel>`__ (formerly EdgeDB) client library for Dart.

-If you're just getting started with EdgeDB, we recommend going through the :ref:`EdgeDB Quickstart <ref_quickstart>` first.
-This walks you through the process of installing EdgeDB, creating a simple schema, and writing some simple queries.
+If you're just getting started with Gel, we recommend going through the `Gel Quickstart <https://www.geldata.com/p/quickstart-docs>`__ first.
+This walks you through the process of installing Gel, creating a simple schema, and writing some simple queries.

 .. note::

-    Only EdgeDB version >=2.0 is supported by this library.
+    Only Gel version >=2.0 is supported by this library.

 Installing
 ----------

-Add ``edgedb`` to the dependencies in your ``pubspec.yaml`` file:
+Add ``gel`` to the dependencies in your ``pubspec.yaml`` file:

 .. code-block:: sh

-    dart pub add edgedb
+    dart pub add gel

-This package contains both the core ``edgedb`` library, which exports all the API's needed to connect to an EdgeDB server and run queries, along with the ``edgeql-codegen`` library, which provides a builder for Dart's `build_runner <https://dart.dev/tools/build_runner>`__ to generate fully typed query methods from ``.edgeql`` files.
+This package contains both the core ``gel`` library, which exports all the API's needed to connect to a Gel server and run queries, along with the ``edgeql-codegen`` library, which provides a builder for Dart's `build_runner <https://dart.dev/tools/build_runner>`__ to generate fully typed query methods from ``.edgeql`` files.